Dynamics, data and reconstruction: Shift spaces

+If the context $\Context$ is clear, we drop the subscript to denote the category simply as $\Seq$.
+By virtue of being a sub-category, a morphism between two subshifts $S, S'$ comprises of a $\Context$-morphism $f$ such that the following diagram commutes:

 We denote the underlying set $\mathbb{A}$ of object $S$ by $|S|$.
 It is referred to as the \emph{alphabet} of the shift space $S$.
-Shift spaces are set-theoretic dynamical systems of their own.
+The most commonly investigated subshifts correspond to those with a finite alphabet $\mathbb{A}$.
+Suppose that the phase space of a dynamical system is partitioned into $\abs{ \mathbb{A} }$ subsets with each piece of the partitioned indexed by some element of $\mathbb{A}$.
+Then each orbit in the phase space is associated with an itinerary of the partition-cells it visits.
+This itinerary is just an element of $\mathbb{A}^{\num}$.
+The collection of all possible itineraries is a subshift with alphabet $\mathbb{A}$.
+Shift spaces are dynamical systems of their own right, situated in $\Context$.
 The space $\Seq$ of subshifts has a finer sub-structure to it, based on the notion of decidability.
 Not every morphism in $\Seq$ is decidable in the sense that the image can be determined by finite length observation of the sequence.